You might think I’m crazy, but I love CPF LIFE. It’s the ultimate safety net that protects against longevity risk.

 This is the “Homeowner’s Hack”: The RA effectively acts like the “old” Special Account (SA) after 55!

 That means you enjoy 4% risk-free interest with the flexibility of drawing down (up to the FRS amount) if you need the cash.
-Did you already know this, or am I the only “mountain tortoise” here?

-Given that the vast majority of Singaporeans are homeowners, I wonder why this point wasn’t highlighted more when the SA closure was announced.
+Given that the vast majority of Singaporeans are homeowners, I wonder why this point wasn’t highlighted when the SA closure was announced.

 It likely would have pacified quite a number of members, except for those specifically aiming for the Enhanced Retirement Sum (ERS).